 There are two types of possession under the law.
 Actual possession occurs when the defendant had knowing and direct physical control over the drugs.
 Constructive possession occurs when the defendant had the power and intention to exercise control over drugs, but not actual possession.
 Constructive possession of contraband and participation in the illegal act may be shown by direct and circumstantial evidence.
 For example, a defendant’s attempts to flee or elude police; inconsistent explanation by the defendant for his behavior, the presence of significant amounts of contraband and drug paraphernalia in plain view, the defendant’s possession of large amounts of cash…or drug-related paraphernalia; evidence that the defendant was under the influence of drugs; or drug residue found on the defendant are circumstances from which a defendant’s intent to control contraband may be inferred.
 There is also a presumption that the owner of a dwelling or the owner or driver of a car is in possession of any drugs that are found in the home or car.
 This presumption may be rebutted if the defendant can show that others had equal access to the car or home.

 The information provided above is a very general summary of Georgia drug laws at the time this text was prepared.
 Because this analysis is subject to change depending upon recent cases and legal developments, you should not rely on this summary as legal advice.
 As with any important legal questions, you should always consult a Georgia criminal defense lawyer.
-I am licensed to practice in the state and federal courts of Georgia.

 Child molestation charges create a sensitive, traumatic situation for everyone involved.
 It is also common for suspects in these cases to be falsely accused.